marsbard/puppet-alfresco/README.md

 The domain_name value should be resolvable to the machine we're working on.

-Here's a complete example, showing the default values (domain_name has no default):
+Here's a more complete example, showing the default values (domain_name has no default).
+See the output of install.sh (go.pp) for the latest configuration:

 	class { 'alfresco':
 		domain_name => 'marsbard.com',